SciML/Surrogates.jl/docs/src/polychaos.md

 It is possible to specify a type of polynomial for each dimension of the problem.
 ### Sampling

 We choose to sample f in 25 points between 0 and 10 using the `sample` function.
-The sampling points are chosen using a Low Discrepancy, this can be done by passing `HaltonSample()` to the `sample` function.
+The sampling points are chosen using a Low Discrepancy.
+This can be done by passing `HaltonSample()` to the `sample` function.

 ```@example polychaos
 using Surrogates